highbyte/dotnet-6502/Highbyte.DotNet6502.App/APPS_SKIA_WASM.md

 # System: C64
 Via C64 config UI you have to upload binaries for the ROMs that a C64 uses (Kernal, Basic, Chargen).

+Rendering of raster lines for border and background colors.

+Generation of sound via WebAudio API.

 # System: Generic computer
 The example 6502 machine code that is loaded and run by default for the _Generic_ computer is this a assembled version of [this 6502 assembly code](../Examples/Assembler/Generic/hostinteraction_scroll_text_and_cycle_colors.asm)

+# UI

+## Menu
+Start and stop of selected system.

+Configuration options of selected system.

-# Monitor
+## Monitor
-A Blazor WASM implementation of the [machine code monitor](../Highbyte.DotNet6502.Monitor/MONITOR.md) is available by pressing ~ or §.
+A Blazor WASM implementation of the [machine code monitor](../Highbyte.DotNet6502.Monitor/MONITOR.md) is available by pressing F12.

+## Stats
+A togglebale stats window by pressing F11.

 # How to run locally